 Ro-ro ferry, 9 737 GT, 28 crew, 17 passengers, 700 cattle

-- The helmsman, ordered to put the rudder hard-to-port, inadvertently put it hard-to-starboard.
+- About 10:00 LT: In the Merlin passage near Paso Kirke.
+The helmsman was ordered to put the rudder hard‑to‑port but inadvertently put it hard‑to‑starboard.

-- Amadeo I struck the islet, tearing open her starboard shell plating.
-Flooding spread from the cargo deck to the engine room; the master beached the ship to prevent sinking.
+- Contact and damage: Light touch; then sustained starboard‑side flooding.
+Flooding spread from cargo deck to the engine room; the master beached the ship to prevent sinking.

 How HOM would have broken the chain